 The question remains: Have we at least tried?

-And our concluding question to reflect on is this: Have we been maintaining our discipleship with discipline?
+And our concluding question to reflect on is this: Does our discipleship life have discipline?

 Bible reference: Galatians 5:17, 1 Corinthians 2:10, Psalm 119:9-12, John 15:9-12, 1 Corinthians 9:24-27, James 2:14-26, John 6:54.